-POLITE addressed infomobility, specifically the problem of providing travellers with adequate and complete information on the Public Transport (PT) services available in a region at different geographic levels.
-POLITE promoted public actions to enhance the awareness of travellers’ choice and to increase the use of PT services.
-POLITE promoted the exchange, discussion & transfer of experiences & improvement on policies, knowledge & good practices on infomobility.
+POLITE addressed info mobility, specifically the problem of providing travellers with adequate and complete information on the Public Transport (PT) services available in a region at different geographic levels.
+The project promoted public actions to enhance the awareness of travellers’ choices and to increase the use of PT services.
+POLITE promoted the exchange, discussion & transfer of experiences & improvement of policies, knowledge & good practices on info mobility.
 This exchange was focused on policy & planning levers and implemented by advanced & less experienced sites.
-Some of them can be considered as “good practice” sites, others as “transfer” sites.
+Some of them can be considered “good practice” sites, others as “transfer” sites.

 POLITE based its approach on the study of EU good practices for developing tools to support policy making, including:

-- Training sessions, workshops, round tables, policy-oriented events, in which the project administrations & further EU ones improved their technical and policy skills & knowledge with the goal of addressing policy developments;
+- Training sessions, workshops, round tables, and policy-oriented events, in which the project administrations & further EU ones improved their technical and policy skills & knowledge to address policy developments

-For more information, please visit the project's TRIMIS page
+- For further information, please visit the project's TRIMIS page